stevenbusse/15-minute-data-extrapolation/generate-load-gui/README.md

 Follow the on-screen instructions to load your data, adjust the curves, and generate the load profile.

+## Building a standalone executable (Windows)

+See `BUILD_EXE.md` for a short guide using PyInstaller.
+In short:

+- Install the GUI requirements (use a virtualenv).
+- Install PyInstaller and run `pyinstaller pyinstaller.spec` from the `generate-load-gui` folder.
+- Test the resulting `dist/generate-load-gui` folder on a clean Windows machine and include Qt platform plugins if needed.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.